Approach to Sustainability

 Work Style Reform Subcommittee

-In FY2024.6, employee-led small assemblies established at each group company as a secondary group of the Work Style Reform Subcommittee took the lead in carrying our activities that closely aligned with the needs of employees at each workplace.
-Meetings for exchanging opinions between small assemblies and the HR department are regularly held to consider measures to improve employee engagement.
-Additionally, a working group led by managers has been launched to promote activities aimed at creating a better workplace environment across the entire group.
+In FY2025.6, the employee-led sub-committees established at each group company as a secondary group of the Work Style Reform Subcommittee took the lead in carrying out activities that closely aligned with the needs of employees at each workplace.

 Workplace Environment

-We provide a comfortable workplace environment by enhancing our hiring, training and evaluation systems that respect the diversity and flexibly adjusting the work systems, with the aim of the realization of workplace diversity.
+We provide a comfortable workplace environment by enhancing our hiring, training and evaluation systems that respect the diversity and flexibly adjusting our work systems, with the aim of the realization of workplace diversity.

 Employee Growth